salboaie/SwarmESB/README.md

 constructors (functions that get called on the adapter that starts a swarm) and phases (code that get executed remotely, usually in another node)

-The swarm described bellow will magically get executed without any other programming efforts in 3 nodes:
+The swarm described bellow will magically get executed without any other programming efforts in 3 nodes (processes):

             vars:{
                 message:"Hello World",